 “Men, especially, seem to have problems flossing, possibly because they have bigger hands so find it fiddly,” says Sally Goss, lead hygienist at the Harley Street Dental Studio in London.

-If you find it a chore, try using interdental sticks or a gadget like the Philips AirFloss Pro, which uses rapid bursts of air and water to effectively remove plaque and trapped food particles.
+If you find it a chore, try using interdental sticks or an electric flosser, which uses rapid bursts of air and water to effectively remove plaque and trapped food particles.
 An easier way to remove the gunk between teeth than traditional dental floss, it’s much more fun to use to boot.
 You can also replace the water with mouthwash for super fresh breath.

 Be Fastidious About Facial Hair